-All executive officer compensation for 2009 was established by the Committee.
-Mr. Akin recommended setting base salaries for executive management and in that capacity consulted with Messrs.
+All executive officer compensation for 2010 was established by the Committee.
+Mr. Akin recommended setting base salaries and potential bonus payments for executive management and in that capacity consulted with Messrs.
 Benedetti and Boston regarding their compensation.
 Messrs.
 Benedetti and Boston did not participate in determining compensation for our executive officers other than to provide the committee with their perspectives on salary and bonus requirements, as well as their views on our success during the calendar year in achieving our goals and objectives set forth at the beginning of the calendar year.
-Mr. Akin assisted the Committee in assessing the achievement of organizational goals for 2009.
+Mr. Akin assisted the Committee in assessing the achievement of organizational goals for 2010.